 Your Child’s First Dental Visit

-Mouth guards are an essential piece of equipment in contact sports.
-They should be worn by athletes of all ages who participate in sports such as:
+Mouth guards are a necessary piece of equipment in contact sports.
+Any athletes, regardless of age, who play sports like:

 - …any sport where contact is a possibility.